 After installing WordPress, you are happy beyond belief and feel ready to begin writing posts for your blog and start telling everyone you have a website.
 However, were you aware of what comes next after you just installed WordPress?
 If not, let me show you some important things to know that will help make the process go smooth and to prepare for the unexpected.

-This is going to be a bit of a long read, although if you want to jump ahead and get to the really IMPORTANT stuff, then click HERE.
-However, I recommend you grab a coffee and go through every item.
+This is going to be a bit of a long read, although, if you want to jump ahead and get to the really IMPORTANT stuff, then click HERE.
+However, I recommend you grab a tea and go through every item.

 At this point, I will assume you have WordPress installed, but if not, I recommend you stop for a moment and get that done.
 If you’re looking for hosting, see our WordPress-friendly hosting.
 I won’t take you through the steps of installation, but I can give you a link to the official tutorial for installing WordPress.
-I won’t lie, their tutorial is a little overwhelming.
-If your web host provider offers a one-click install of WordPress, you might want to consider that—although I’m not a fan of this kind of service; I like total control to ensure that it’s properly set up.
+I won’t hide it from you, their tutorial is a little overwhelming.
+If your web host provider offers a one-click install of WordPress like ours does, you might want to consider that—although I’m not a fan of this kind of service; I like total control to ensure that it’s properly set up.

 Now that WordPress is Installed, Now What?

 After you installed WordPress, your first instinct might be to find a theme while others might jump into creating their first post.
 So what I will do here is take you through the basic steps I take when I create a WordPress site for building a theme.